ValleyRide: What’s Happening

 Road construction, planned outdoor events, and holidays can result in changes in service, temporary route detours or the relocation of bus stops.
 Here's the latest information about current and upcoming changes in service:

-- NEW!
-ROUTES 51, 53 - The stop at 3rd St. S and 11th Avenue is closed.
+- ROUTES 51, 53 - The stop at 3rd St. S and 11th Avenue is closed.
 A temporary stop has been placed at 3rd St. S and 10th Avenue.

 - ROUTES 4-5 - The inbound stop is closed at Main and 13th.
 The routes' detour: right on to Myrtle, left on to Capitol and left on Idaho to Zone 1.